toddhalfpenny/widgets-on-pages/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Add the widgets you want to the `Widgets on Pages` widget area in the admin screens
 1. Add the shortcut `[widgets_on_pages id=x]` to the page or post in the place where you'd like your widgets to appear (where 'x' = the id of the sidebar to use (or the name if you have named it such as `[widgets_on_pages id=TagCloud]`).
 If using only the default sidebar then no 'id' argument is needed (i.e. `[widgets_on_pages]`).
+1. To add a sidebar into a theme you can add the following type of code to the relevant PHP theme file. `&lt;?php widgets_on_template("wop_1"); ?>`

 == Frequently Asked Questions ==

+= How can I remove the bullet points which appear next to each widget?

+This can be acheived using css.
+Please place the following in your theme's style sheet.
+`div.widgets_on_page ul { list-style:none }`

 = Can I have more than one defined sidebar area =